tempoCollaboration/TimeEvolvingMPOdevGuideline/README.md

 **Members of the TEMPO collaboration:**
 - A small subset of the scientific collaborators arround the authors of the original TEMPO paper [Strathearn2018].

-[Strathearn2018] Strathearn, A., Kirton, P., Kilda, D., Keeling, J. and Lovett, B.W., 2018. *Efficient non-Markovian quantum dynamics using time-evolving matrix product operators.* Nature communications, 9(1), 3322.

-## Appendix B: Links
+## Appendix B: Links and bibliography

 |                   |  link                                                                                            |
 | ----------------- | ------------------------------------------------------------------------------------------------ |